-Green Truck Farm
+Hartland Farm, Hartland Orchard, and Green Truck Farm

 Messick’s Farm Market

-Tuesday-Sunday, 9 a.m.-5 p.m.
+Wednesday-Sunday, 9 a.m.-5 p.m.

 Guests of the Great Pumpkin Patch have the chance to pick their own pumpkins or grab some from the market.
-Enjoy a hayride around the farm while you’re there, and if you stop in on a Friday or Saturday night, you may see a Great Pumpkin of the Peanuts TV special variety. // 1410 Belvedere Drive, Fredericksburg
+Enjoy a hayride around the farm while you’re there, and if you stop in on a Friday or Saturday night, you may see a Great Pumpkin of the Peanuts TV special variety.
+1410 Belvedere Dr., Fredericksburg

-Open daily, 9 a.m.-6 p.m.
+October 1-31, 9 a.m.-6 p.m.

-Pumpkin decorating, hay rides, a sunflower walk and a corn maze add to the post-pumpkin picking fun at this Fall Festival.
-And don’t miss out on the Braehead Farm BBQ, offering some gluten-free items. // 1130 Tyler St., Fredericksburg
+Pumpkin decorating, hay rides, a sunflower walk, and a corn maze add to the post-pumpkin picking fun at this Fall Festival.
+And don’t miss out on the Braehead Farm BBQ, offering some gluten-free items.
+1130 Tyler St., Fredericksburg

 Trending in NoVA